microsoft/graphitation/packages/supermassive/README.md

 ## What

-Our goals are to provide a solution with the following optimizations for when all GraphQL operations (queries, mutations, subscriptions) needed by the user-experiences are statically known at build-time:
+Supermassive's goals are to provide a solution with the following optimizations for when all GraphQL operations (queries, mutations, subscriptions) needed by the user-experiences are statically known at build-time:

 - Bundle size of production targets needs to be as small as possible.
 - Performance is favored over runtime validation.